development & mentoring project

 YOUNG COMPOSER IN RESIDENCE

-This is an opportunity for a young composer to receive a commission for a choral work which will be workshopped and performed by the choir.
+A young composer will receive a commission for a choral work which will be workshopped and performed by the choir.
 The young composer will receive mentoring from our Director of Music who has considerable experience in commissioning choral works.
-Singing in the choir is a prerequisite for being considered.
-Choir members will be invited to submit a text for consideration by the composer.
-Applications close at the end of February.
+The composer will also sing in the choir.

-The AYC Conducting School will be open to young conductors from the choir and the wider choral community.
-Held over two weeks in May, young conductors will have the opportunity to conduct the choir and receive valuable feedback and mentoring from Rowan Johnston.
-Applications will open early 2021.
+The AYC Conducting School will be open to young conductors from wider choral community.
+Held over two weeks in July, conductors will get the opportunity to conduct and rehearse with the AYC Chamber Choir and receive feedback and training from our Director of Music, Rowan Johnston.
+Participants will also observe other conductors rehearse with the choir.
+Conductors will be sent a work in advance to prepare.

 Diversity & Outreach